-You are guaranteed for this pair to not come off in the surf.
+You are guaranteed that this pair will not come off in the surf.
 The bottom’s wider cut allows for worry-free surfing.
-This means the bottoms won’t ride up and stay on full coverage up to the last wave surfed.
+This means the bikini bottoms won’t ride up and stay on full coverage until the last wave surfed.

-Overall, this surf bikini is fantastic to have in your closet, so just in case you need to surf, you can grab and go.
+Overall, this surf bikini is fantastic in your closet, so if you need to surf, you can grab it and go.

 |The simple design can match any tops||Very low rise, may not be suitable for people with booty|

 |Thick but comfortable materials|

 If you’re looking for the ultimate surfing bikini top that is both eco-friendly and stays put no matter the wave size, then you’ll love the Alexa Eco-Friendly Stay Put Bikini Top by Sensi Graves.

 This top is a best-seller for Sensi Graves, given its unique design for women with larger busts who happen to have smaller rib cages.
 It features a cross back with multi straps, allowing for even support across the back.
 This swim bikini top does not include bra cups, which does not take away from the extreme support.
 It’s designed this way so the bust can fit comfortably anywhere on the top without any awkward bulges or lumps.